lambdaxymox/cglinalg/README.md

   possible.

 ## Getting Started
-To use library in your project, add `cglinalg` as a dependency in your `Cargo.toml` file:
+To use the library in your project, add `cglinalg` as a dependency in your `Cargo.toml` file:
 ```
 [dependencies]